-\paragraph{Fourier Order of \algacrofourier{}.} We study the effect of Fourier truncation order $M$ in \algacrofourier{}. \autoref{fig:rdfs_orders_ablation} compares training dynamics across $M=0,1,2$.
-A first-order approximation ($M=0$) already captures the majority of the performance and stability gains, yielding smooth loss decay and well-controlled gradient norms.
-While higher-order terms introduce finer structural details of the quantization operator, their empirical benefits are marginal and come at increased numerical complexity.
-These observations well validate our design choice of adopting the first-order \algacrofourier{} as \autoref{eq:rdfs_first_order}, which offers an effective balance between approximation fidelity, training stability, and computational simplicity for quantization-aware training. \paragraph{Amplitude.} We next vary the amplitude $A$ to control the sharpness of surrogate gradient, to empirically validate the damped amplitude design predicted by the theoretical analysis in Section~\ref{sec:amplitude}.
-As shown in~\autoref{fig:amplitude_ablation_result}, the empirical results closely align with the theoretical characterization and clearly reveal the presence of an ill-conditioned regime, where the surrogate curves become nearly tangential to horizontal plateaus.
-In contrast, moderate amplitude values provide a favorable balance between approximation fidelity and optimization stability.
-In particular, the selected setting $A = 0.21$ consistently achieves stronger performance, benefiting from an adequate approximation of the rounding operator while maintaining stable and well-conditioned training dynamics.
+\paragraph{Fourier Order of \algacrofourier{}.} We study the effect of Fourier truncation order $M$ in \algacrofourier{}. \autoref{fig:rdfs_loss} and \autoref{fig:rdfs_gradnorm} compare training dynamics across $M=0,1,2$.
+A first-order approximation ($M=0$) already captures the majority of performance and stability gains, yielding a smooth loss decay along with low and well-controlled gradient norms.
+While higher-order terms introduce finer structural details of the quantization operator, their empirical benefits are marginal and come with increased numerical complexity.
+These observations validate our design choice of adopting the first-order \algacrofourier{} as \autoref{eq:rdfs_first_order}, which offers an effective balance between approximation fidelity, training stability, and computational simplicity.

+\paragraph{Amplitude.} We next vary the amplitude $A$ to control the sharpness of surrogate gradient, to empirically validate the damped amplitude design predicted by the theoretical analysis in Section~\ref{sec:amplitude}.
+As shown in~\autoref{fig:rdfs_amplitude}, the empirical results closely align with the theoretical characterization and clearly reveal the presence of an ill-conditioned regime, where the surrogate curves become nearly tangential to horizontal plateaus.
+In contrast, moderate amplitudes provide a favorable balance between approximation fidelity and optimization stability.
+The selected default setting $A = 0.21$ achieves strong performance, benefiting from an adequate approximation of rounding operator while maintaining stable and well-conditioned training dynamics.